BCtopics/Hello-Class/README.md

 3. Create a segue from the Main Screen's UIButton to the Interest Screen.
 Use the "Show" segue.
 4. Embed the Main Screen view inside a navigation controller.
 5. Create a segue from the Main Screen's UIButton to the Interest Screen.
 Use the "Show" segue.
-6. Make sure everything in constrained correctly.
+6. Make sure everything is constrained correctly.
 Test the view to confirm it works on multiple simulators.

 ### Interest Detail Screen